-Abbey Color is one of the world’s leading manufacturers and suppliers of organic dyes, also known as natural dyes.
-Abbey Color uses the latest technologies to extract and process the richest colors that nature provides while taking care to maintain the integrity of the natural color.
+Abbey Color is a key international manufacturer and supplier of organic dyes, also known as natural dyes.
+We use the latest technologies to extract and process the richest colors that nature provides, while taking care to maintain the integrity of the natural color.
 Abbey Color supplies five organic dyes / natural dyes: logwood, walnuts crystals, fustic, brazilwood and hematine.

 Logwood: Referred to as Natural Black #1, logwood requires a mordant to develop the color and to fix the organic dye.
 With a tin mordant, logwood gives hues in the reddish violet to the purple range.
 With an alum mordant, it gives purple to blue-purple colors.
 With chrome, one generally gets a blue toned charcoal hue.
 With iron, the color is grey to black and typically comes with a bluish tint.
 Logwood dyes all natural fibers, such as cotton, silk and wool.
 A major product produced from logwood is hematine, which is described in further detail below.